mikirockerful/openstack-application-orchestration-demo/README.md

 vnx_config_nat ExtNet <interfaz_externo>
 ```

-* Copy the project files and templates to that computer.
+* Copy the files "admin-openrc.sh", "demo-openrc.sh" and the contents of the "deployment" folder to that computer.
 The deployment is intended to be run from the host (project requirement 1), as the "demo" user (project requirement 2).

 * Currently, the external network needs to be manually created (provider networks require "admin" privileges, because they connect to the physical infrastructure).
 We need to set the environment variables properly and create the network:
 ```